 The Tuskegee Experiment: Crash Course Black American History #29

 This video covers a dark and horrifying chapter in American history, the Tuskegee Syphilis Experiment, which was carried out by the U.S. Public Health Service and the Centers for Disease Control and Prevention from 1932 to 1972.

 Take a trip back to America in the 1950s and the early days of the Civil Rights Movement.

 The Harlem Renaissance: Crash Course Theater

-In the 1920s, there was a blossoming of all kinds of art made by African Americans in Harlem.
+In the 1920s, there was a blossoming of all kinds of art made by Black people in Harlem.
 Authors like Langston Hughes and Zora Neale Hurston were writing plays, and Black theater companies were drawing larger audiences than ever before.